-There is a lot of panic out there these days related to COVID-19.
-Businesses and individuals face lots of information related to the tax relief and economic assistance from the U.S. Treasury.
+There is a lot of panics out there these days related to COVID-19.
+Businesses and individuals face lots of information related to tax relief and economic assistance from the U.S. Treasury.

-Here is a breakdown the economic relief available to businesses:
+Here is a breakdown of the economic relief available to businesses:

 1. Paycheck Protection Program

-Under this program there will be cash flow assistance to small business with 500 employees or fewer from the Small Business Administration under the form of small loans.
-The low interest loans equivalent to 2.5x average monthly payroll costs or $10 million, whichever is less.
+Under this program, there will be cash flow assistance to small businesses with 500 employees or fewer from the Small Business Administration under the form of small loans.
+The low-interest loans are equivalent to 2.5x average monthly payroll costs or $10 million, whichever is less.

 payroll costs, interest on mortgage obligations, rent, and utilities would be forgiven